thiagooliveiraaa/liferay-portal/workspaces/liferay-sample-workspace/README.markdown

 - liferay-sample-etc-cron

-	Use Spring Boot and OAuth (server to server) to read and write to Liferay in timed intervals.
+	Use Spring Boot and OAuth (server to server) to read from and write to Liferay in timed intervals.

 	To see this in action on your local machine: